gjpelletier/delta_method/README.md

 pip install git+https://github.com/gjpelletier/delta_method.git
 ```

-Next import the delta_method and parametric_bootstrap function as follows in your notebook or python code:<br>
+Next import the delta_method and parametric_bootstrap functions as follows in your notebook or python code:<br>
 ```
 from weightedcorrs import weightedcorrs
 ```